Poilon/graphql-rails-api/README.md

 $ rails generate graphql_rails_api:install
 ```

+## Get Started

 Generate a new active record model with its graphql type and input type.
 ```bash
 $ rails generate graphql_resource city name:string
 ```

-And you are good to go !
+And you're good to go !

-Now You can perform mutation to instanciate new resources :
+Now You can perform mutation on resources :
 ```bash
 TODO.
 Perform mutation with curl...
 ```
-And perform query to get resources :
+You can perform queries as well
 ```bash
 TODO.
 Perform query with curl...
 ```